July 17, 2024

 namespace "hpa-test" deleted

-Kubernetes HPA Best Practices
+Kubernetes Horizontal Pod Autoscaler Best Practices

 1. Attach the K8s HPA to a Deployment object rather than directly to a ReplicaSet or ReplicationController.
 Deployments provide a higher level of abstraction and manage ReplicaSets for you, making it easier to handle updates and rollbacks.

-2. Kubernetes Horizontal POd Autoscaler also works for StatefulSets.
+2. Kubernetes Horizontal Pod Autoscaler also works for StatefulSets.
 If you have configured an HPA for a workload, it is recommended to allow the HPA to manage the replica count automatically rather than manually adjusting it.
 For more details, read here.

 2. Use declarative YAML files to define your Kubernetes HPA resources.
 This approach allows you to version-control your configurations, making it easier to track changes and maintain consistency across environments.